Aglow International

 Aglow International is an interdenominational organization of Christian people.
+It is based in Seattle and Washington, US and has more than 200,000 members.

+Overview

-Formerly known as Women's Aglow Fellowship, it has more than 200,000 members.
+Formerly known as The Women's Aglow Fellowship, the organisation has more than 200,000 members.
 Local Aglow groups hold monthly meetings in 171 nations.
 There are more than 21,000 Aglow leaders worldwide.
-An estimated 17 million people participate each year through over 1,250 communities, neighborhoods, and workplace groups in the US, as well as 3,101 local groups internationally.
+An estimated 17 million people participate each year through 4600 groups around the world.

 The organization was born in 1967 out of the charismatic movement that swept the US in the 1960s.
-The name Aglow is taken from the book of Romans 12:11.

 Although Aglow has an overarching mission and identity, each local group is allowed to develop ministries that its leaders deem appropriate for their particular group.
 Aglow operates many programs including small group studies, care (support) groups, retreats, and annual conferences.
 Aglow groups may also choose to expand into clothing, food, house cleaning, babysitting, and the mentorship of young people.
-Other activities may involve people in prison, in senior homes, inner city neighborhoods, mental institutions, or single moms.
+Other activities may involve people in prison, in senior homes, inner city neighborhoods, mental institutions, or single parents.

 Aglow International is a non-profit organization and a member of the Evangelical Council for Financial Accountability (ECFA).
 It is headquartered in Edmonds, Washington.